jpype-project/jpype/doc/dbapi2.rst

 Interactions with prepared statements
 -------------------------------------

-Certain calls can be problematic for dbapi2 depending on driver.
+Certain calls can be problematic for dbapi2 depending on the driver.
 In particular, SQL calls which invalidate the state of the connection will issue an exception when the connection is used.
-In HSQLDB the statement ``cur.execute('shutdown')`` invalidates the connection which when the statement is then automatically closed will then produce an exception.
+For example, when using HSQLDB, the statement ``cur.execute('shutdown')`` will invalidate and close the connection, causing an exception to be raised.

 This exception is due to a conflict between dbapi2, Java, and HSQLDB specifications.
 Dbapi2 requires that statements be executed as prepared